EA FC 25 Sneak Attack Evolution guide: Best players to use, all upgrades, requirements, and more

 Level 2 challenges:

-- Play one match in any mode using your active EVO player.
+- Play two matches in Rush, Rivals, Champions, or Squad Battles on minimum Semi-Pro difficulty using your active EVO player.

 Level 3 challenges:

-Considering the upgrades offered, spending 200 EA FC Points or 50,000 EA FC Coins on the Sneak Attack Evolution is certainly worth it.
+- Win one match in Rush, Rivals, Champions, or Squad Battles on minimum Semi-Pro difficulty using your active EVO player.

+Considering the Heavy Mettle EVO being free, gamers should opt for this process since it provides mostly desirable Roles, PlayStyles, and PlayStyles+ to the player cards to be an unstoppable defensive force in the current FC 25 meta.

-For more updates on daily EVOs on EA's latest football sim title, check out Sportskeeda's EA FC 25 page.
+For daily updates on the latest EVOs, check out Sportskeeda's EA FC 25 page.